NURS-NURSING (NURS)

 6 Credits (4+6P)

 This course focuses on application of nursing process and theoretical concepts of care for adults with complex health alterations.
 Selected clinical learning experiences in the simulation lab, acute care, and community settings will allow the student to apply: prioritization skills, maintain proficiency in performance of nursing skills, collaborative skills with clients, families, peers and health care team members, and care planning skills related to patient actual, psychosocial, and potential problems in the delivery of nursing care to meet needs of three adult clients.
 Students must be concurrently enrolled in both the lecture and lab sections of the course.
-Only students who have been admitted to the nursing program may enroll in this course.
 Students must be admitted into the Nursing Program to enroll in this course.
 Restricted to: NUR majors.
 Restricted to: Community Colleges only.

 NURS 235.
 Nursing Leadership and Management